 We view ALX148's initial activity in heavily pre-treated subjects with NHL as compelling evidence for the role of ALX148 in treating hematologic malignancies and as a favorable comparison to outcomes reported by other CD47 blocking agents in similar subjects.
-We believe the initial data in our 10 and 15 mg/kg QW cohorts shows a potential exposure-dependent response that demonstrates ALX148's activity and supports higher dose administration in trials for subjects with MDS.
+We believe the initial data in our 10 and 15 mg/kg QW cohorts, which showed a statistically significant exposure-dependent response, demonstrates ALX148's activity and supports higher dose administration in trials for subjects with MDS.